marianagpassos/Park-IUL-OperatingSystems/README.md

+>
+>
+> [!IMPORTANT]
+> - **Macros - Authorship and Usage Restrictions**
+> The logging and visual formatting macros used in the scripts (`so_success`, `so_error`, etc.) **were provided by the teaching team** (Author: Prof. Carlos Coutinho).
+This code does not belong to the student and was included in the repository strictly to ensure the executability of the project. **It should not be modified**, as it ensures that the output follows the required standard for automatic evaluation.
+>
+>  - The IPC_KEY in defines.h must be changed to your student number.
+Failure to do so may cause conflicts with other students' running processes on the Tigre server.

 > [!NOTE]
 > This project was developed for the Operating Systems course at ISCTE-IUL.
 The code follows the specifications provided in the assignment and was validated using the official validator scripts.

 > [!TIP]
 > To avoid manually compiling each file, use the `park.sh` script.
 It automatically manages the compilation, creation of necessary folders, and cleanup of temporary files.

-> [!IMPORTANT]
-> The IPC_KEY in defines.h must be changed to your student number.
-Failure to do so may cause conflicts with other students' running processes on the Tigre server.